raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

 Search for the `go to x: y:`{:class="block3motion"} block at the top-half of the script.
-It will have the values x: `-200` and y: `-140`.
+It has the values x: `-200` and y: `-140`.
 Only change the x value to `-20`.
-The y value can stay at -140.:
+The y value can stay at -140:

 ![image of UK sprite](images/UK-sprite.png)